damianhakert/damianhakert.github.io/source/posts/2016-09-07-gitlab-special-event.html.md

 ## Join us for the live event from anywhere

-Join us for this special, digital event on Tuesday, September 13 at 1pm ET / 10am PT.
+Join us for this special event on Tuesday, September 13 at 1pm ET / 5pm GMT.
-GitLab’s CEO Sid Sijbrandij will give a special announcement and walk through the future plan for GitLab and open source software development.
+Our CEO, Sid Sijbrandij, will give a special announcement and walk through the future plan for GitLab and open source software development.
 Specific highlights include:

 - GitLab vision